10 golden rules for writing prospecting messages

 For example, instead of saying, “At Pavageau, we’re convinced that offering goodies bearing your establishment’s logo is a great way to build customer loyalty while providing a unique experience,” say, “Personalized goodies are a great way to build customer loyalty.
 Everyone loves to receive gifts, and it’s one of the best strategies for encouraging word-of-mouth.”

-2. Your messages should sound natural, and don’t forget that LinkedIn is a social network.
-So avoid adding your signature and polite phrases such as “Nice day” or “Yours sincerely”, which can give the impression that the conversation is over.
+4) Your messages should sound natural, remembering that LinkedIn is a social network.
+So avoid adding your signature and polite phrases like “Nice day” or “Yours sincerely”, which can give the impression that the conversation is over.

-4. Although it may seem counter-intuitive, on a social network, it’s best to be on first-name terms with your interlocutor.
-English speakers don’t need to worry about this subtlety of the French language!
+6) Although it may seem counter-intuitive, on a social network, it’s best to be on first-name terms with your interlocutor.
+English speakers needn’t worry about this subtlety of the French language!

-5. Use positive phrasing in your sentences.
-Instead of saying, “I must not be at the right time, you must be busy”, prefer “When you have a moment”.
+7) Use positive phrasing in your sentences.
+Instead of saying “I must not be at the right time, you must be busy”, prefer “When you have a moment”.

 By following these tips, you’ll optimize the effectiveness of your prospecting messages on LinkedIn.